mawi/rocco_rails/README.md

 * resources_path => if you have your own template and want to use your .css or .js just put it into this directory.
 It will be copied and linked in generated docs
 * excluded_items => A comma separated list of directories not to look into

+Your custom rocco.yml doesn't have to have all options.
+It will merge whit gem's config.
+Sample rocco.yml would be good if you don't have a custom template.

 You can test your rocco.yml running

     rake rails:test_rocco_config